Jumping rope is an excellent exercise to help improve stamina and conditioning. But it can also get pretty boring the better you get at it.

 Which Jump Rope Is Best For Double Unders?

 The quality of a jump rope will definitely impact your ability to complete double unders.
-The jump rope I used in the video is the Buddy Lee Jump Rope, which I like because of its patented swivel system that is very smooth.
-I also have the Valeo Jump Rope which I used in my other jump rope videos.
+The jump rope I used in the video is the Buddy Lee Jump Rope (affiliate link), which I like because of its patented swivel system that is very smooth.
+I also have the Valeo Jump Rope (affiliate link) which I used in my other jump rope videos.
 While the Valeo Jump Rope is not quite the same quality as the Buddy Lee Jump Rope (mostly in terms of the swivel system and rope speed), it’s very good for the low price of around $8.

 Hope this was a helpful tutorial and if you haven’t tried to do double unders yet, you give them a shot.
 You will be impressed how fast you can improve your conditioning.